Master Of Arts In Transformational Leadership And Coaching

 - Weekly online written check-ins demonstrating what you learned and how you grew.

-In this PL you learn and undertake weekly assignments to further develop your emotional intelligence–– identifying your emotions, understanding their role in effective functioning and personal and professional satisfaction and success, experimenting with emotional expression, being in the moment, and developing skills of emotional regulation and facility.
+Required for AC12, Foundations of Human Development & Emotional Intelligence for Coaching & Leadership.
+In this PL you learn and undertake weekly assignments to further develop your emotional intelligence––identifying your emotions, understanding their role in effective functioning and personal and professional satisfaction and success, experimenting with emotional expression, being in the moment, and developing skills of emotional regulation and facility.

 Prerequisites: PL01, PL02, PL03, and PL04, or instructor permission.

 Accreditation: Wright Graduate University is accredited by the Distance Education Accrediting Commission, an accrediting agency recognized by the US Department of Education and the Council for Higher Education (CHEA).
 Wright Graduate University business programs have received specialized accreditation through the International Accreditation Council for Business Education (IACBE).
 See complete accreditation and recognition details here.

 See how Wright Graduate University helped them transform their lives.